nerdschoolbergen/solid/exercise-1/README.md

 - Should raise an alarm every third time it is polled
 - Drains 10% battery between each poll
+- Battery level cannot go below 0
+- An alarm is never triggered if the battery level is 0

 :bulb: Hints on how to implement the sensor interface:
 <details>